 These grottos stand out for the relevant finds rather than for their beautiful galleries.
 Reading the report of the Ajau Group I saw that surely it is not the best way to preserve the findings.

 Balankanche caves cenote

-At the end of the tour we find water, the magic of the fresh waters that seep into this porous limestone soil.
+At the end of the tour we find water, the magic of fresh waters that seep into this porous limestone land.
 Thanks to the karst soil conditions of the Yucatan Peninsula and its altitude at sea level, we enjoy the cenotes.

 It is Group III, known as the Water Chamber.
 Ceremonies were held in this space.